publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch79/m__us_usc_t20_s9903.md

  __References in Text__

-    Section 9101 of the Elementary and Secondary Education Act of 1965, referred to in par.
-(4), was amended by [Pub.
-L. 114–95][/us/pl/114/95] and, as so amended, is now section 8101 of the Act and no longer defines “highly qualified”.
-For reference to such term as defined in section 9101 of the Act to mean section 9101 as in effect on the day before the date of enactment of [Pub.
-L. 114–95][/us/pl/114/95], see [section 9214(a)(2) of Pub.
+    Section 9101 of the Elementary and Secondary Education Act of 1965, referred to in subsec. (d)(6), was amended by [Pub.
+L. 114–95][/us/pl/114/95] and, as so amended, is now section 8101 of the Act and no longer relates to highly qualified teachers.
+A reference in this section to “highly qualified”, as defined in section 9101 of the Act, with respect to a teacher, means that the teacher meets applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification.
+See [section 9214(a)(2) of Pub.
 L. 114–95][/us/pl/114/95/s9214/a/2], set out as a Use of the Term “Highly Qualified” in Other Laws note under [section 1070g–2 of this title][/us/usc/t20/s1070g–2].

 ----------